akritiko/covid19gr/README_en.md

 | Daily mobility metrics for Athens and Thessaloniki cities                           	| Greece         	| TomTom 	| [Traffic Index](https://github.com/ActiveConclusion/COVID19_mobility/)           	| -                                                                                                                                                                 	|

 **Notes on the dataset**

-1. \*Mobility data by Google are irregularly published (every other day on average).
+- \*Mobility data by Google are irregularly published (every other day on average).
 Yet it is the only dataset which provides separate metrics for specific activities (retail, parks, workplaces, etc.).
 Google's reports will be available for use in order to help addressing the pandemic for as long as they are considered helpful by the health professionals and / or policy makers.
 They are not published under an open data license but they are publicly available during the pandemic.
-2. Apple's data are nationwide and we are aggregating them from the Github repository COVID19_mobility by ActiveConclusion.
+- Apple's data are nationwide and we are aggregating them from the Github repository COVID19_mobility by ActiveConclusion.
 It is published under the [MIT license](https://github.com/Sandbird/covid19-gr/blob/main/LICENSE) license.
-3. TomTom data are about the cities Athens and Thessaloniki and we are aggregating them from the Github repository COVID19_mobility by ActiveConclusion.
+- TomTom data are about the cities Athens and Thessaloniki and we are aggregating them from the Github repository COVID19_mobility by ActiveConclusion.
 It is published under the [MIT license](https://github.com/Sandbird/covid19-gr/blob/main/LICENSE) license.
+- In order to be fully updated about notes on the datasets, their license and the prerequisites for using or reusing them, please refer to the "Data Source" hyperlink (url) for each of the datasets.

 ### 2.3.
 Social Distancing Measures and governmental checks